How to Reduce Radiation Exposure in AirPods 3rd and 4th Generations

 The Distance Trap

 Switching to over-ear headphones increases distance, but many wireless models emit similar radiation levels.
-Wired headphones eliminate radiation but sacrifice the convenience that makes AirPods essential for active lifestyles and seamless device integration.
+Wired headphones eliminate radiation but sacrifice the convenience that makes AirPods practical for active lifestyles and seamless device integration.

 Usage Reduction Limitations